 Unit Based Educator: Critical Care Float Pool/RISK (Part-time 0.6 FTE) Day shift

-Provides orientation, ongoing education and skills training for staff and travelers within the Critical Care Float Pool and RISK team.
+Provide orientation, ongoing education and skills training for RN staff and RN travelers within the Critical Care Float Pool and RISK team.
 Provides real time input on new staff’s clinical practice.
 Provides leadership through process improvement and supports program development, organizational mission, and goals.
 Must have excellent pediatric critical care patient care skills as well as communication skills to be able to apply the knowledge and expertise necessary to provide appropriate interactions with staff, patients and families of all ages.